Mathematical methods for `baselinenowcast`

 ingests the list of reporting triangles, estimates a delay distribution for each, and generates a list of point nowcast matrices.

-4.3 Fit point nowcast matrices and observed values to a negative binomial observation model at each delay
+4.3 Fit predicted point nowcast vectors and observed counts to a negative binomial observation model at each forecast horizon

 The function estimate_dispersion()

-Using the dispersion parameters for each delay, \(\phi(d),\) for \(d = 1,...D\), we can generate probabilistic nowcast matrices by drawing samples from the negative binomial:
+Using the dispersion parameters for each forecast horizon, \(\phi(j),\) for \(j = 1,...D\), we can generate probabilistic nowcast matrices by drawing samples from the negative binomial:

 We can sample for any number of draws, and then use the draws to compute any desired quantiles to summarize the outputs.